 New clothing companies, much like any new business, will likely not be able to turn a profit within the first year after going into business.
 If you’re betting on your business to support you financially, you need to think again.

 For the most part, you’ll need to find ways to finance your company until you can find a stable client base.
 Start budgeting for your company by calculating all of your expenses for production, promotion, and any similar costs.
-On top of this, you’ll need to identify and source from a reliable manufacturer with decent pricing (you can check out Sewport platform to find manufacturers online).
+On top of this, you’ll need to identify and source from a reliable manufacturer with decent pricing (if your looking you can check out Sewport platform to find manufacturers).

 5. Identify a promotion strategy